Sam-Amy/British-Bryological-Society-Data/README.md

 # British Bryological Society data
 ### BBS records by vice-county to download

-1) Select the folder above for the appropriate country
+1) Select the folder for the appropriate country
 ![Alt text](/step1.png?raw=true)

 2) Scroll to the correct VC and select the file name